za1n177/powershell-it-automation-toolkit/entra-id-user-management/README.md

 Always run with -WhatIf first.

 If you see “already exist” errors, it means the user is already a member (safe to ignore).

+## 📄 License
+MIT License – free to use, modify, and distribute.